Tim Daggett: Medical history

 Daggett's ankles had historically been weak.
 In 1980, Daggett dislocated one ankle shortly after having the other rebuilt.
 For months in 1986, he was forced to recover from his two ankles again being rebuilt.
 Immediately following the recovery during training, his horizontal bar release ended with him landing on his neck.
-The result was a ruptured spinal disc, and left arm nerves were also damaged.
+The result was a ruptured spinal disc, and his left arm nerves were also damaged.

 Daggett, against doctor recommendations, ignored the proposed surgery, which would have ended his career, and caught mononucleosis following his recovery from the near-fatal landing.
-In Rotterdam, the 1987 world championships proved career-shattering for Daggett.
-On the vault, he snapped his tibia and fibula and severed one of his arteries following the impact from a pike Cuervo.
-He underwent surgeries adding and removing supportive braces and pins to his left leg.
+At the 1987 World Championships in Rotterdam, he was severely injured.
+On the vault, he snapped his tibia and fibula and severed one of his arteries following the impact from a pike Cuervo, which consists of a handspring followed by a half twist and a piked flip backward.
+He was treated at the Academia Hospital in Rotterdam, and two weeks later was flown to the UCLA Medical Center in the United States for additional surgery, including skin grafts and removing supportive braces and pins to his left leg.
 He was under sedation from morphine in hospitals for three months.